-We introduce you to the complexity and workings of generative Artificial Intelligence, methodically breaking down its algorithmic nature, revealing how it is able to create unique and varied content by automating the creative process.
+We introduce you to the complexity and functioning of generative Artificial Intelligence, methodically breaking down its algorithmic nature, revealing how it is capable of creating unique and varied content by automating the creative process.

-Generative artificial intelligence, or IA generative, is a branch of artificial intelligence that uses models to generate new data that mimics existing reference data.
-This new information can take various forms, such as a imageThe model is then used to create the content, music or text, depending on the field of application and the data the model has been trained on.
-Generative AI is thus able to create original content that is consistent with training data.
+Generative artificial intelligence, or generative AI, is a branch of artificial intelligence that uses models to generate new data that mimics existing reference data.
+This new information can take different forms, such as an image, music, or text, depending on the application domain and the data on which the model was trained.
+Generative AI is thus able to create new content that is consistent with the training data.

 Differences between generative AI and discriminative AI

-Generative AI differs from discriminative AI in the way it approaches problems.
-Whereas discriminative AI seeks to categorize data by finding decision boundaries, generative AI seeks to understand data at a deeper level.
-Generative AI tries to model how data is produced, by understanding the latent variables that contribute to the formation of that data.
+Generative AI differs from discriminative AI in its approach to problems.
+While discriminative AI seeks to categorize data by finding decision boundaries, generative AI seeks to understand data at a deeper level.
+Generative AI attempts to model how data is produced by understanding the latent variables that contribute to the formation of that data.

 Statistical models

 In generative AI, statistical models are used to learn the distribution of training data.
 These models can be simple or complex, ranging from Gaussian to Markov models.
-Thanks to this statistics-based approach, generative AI can generate new data that resembles real data.
+Using this statistics-based approach, generative AI can generate new data that resembles real-world data.

 Density estimation

 Density estimation is a fundamental concept in generative AI.
-It is a statistical technique whose aim is to construct a function that is a good model of the distribution of the data it was trained on.
-The aim is to learn how to generate new, similar data from this distribution.
+It is a statistical technique that aims to construct a function that is a good model of the distribution of the data that it was trained on.
+The goal is to learn how to generate new, similar data from this distribution.

 Likelihood maximization

 Likelihood maximization is another key technique in generative AI.
-It is used to estimate the parameters of generative models by maximizing the likelihood of the observed data, as a function of the parameters.
-This makes the model as "likely" as possible given the observed data.
+It is used to estimate the parameters of generative models by maximizing the probability of the observed data, given the parameters.
+It makes the model as likely as possible given the observed data.

 Models commonly used in generative AI